tblakex01/model-examples/interstitial_API/README.md

 #### To accept queries from outside http://localhost… ☣️
 Try Cloudflare Zero Trust, where a free account lets you accept API queries from anywhere via encrypted tunnels (e.g. https://api.yourdomain.com), with state-of-the-art DDoS protection and robust access control.
 Tailscale, Zerotier, and Netmaker are great for more insular . or reverse proxies like Nginx great alternative options from Tailscale, Zerotier, Netmaker, and Yggdrasil.
 None require you to open a port on your system to WAN.

-<pre><details><summary>‼️ ***Danger Zone*** ‼️</summary>
+<details><summary>‼️ ***Danger Zone*** ‼️</summary>
-For those who need the open a relay server directly to external/WAN traffic and understand the risks, you can open the relay server directly to external/WAN traffic by launching the server with the following command rather than through `start.sh`:
+For those who need the open a relay server directly to external/WAN traffic and understand the risks, you can open the relay server directly to external/WAN traffic by launching the server with the following command rather than through `start.sh`:<pre>

         uvicorn interstitial_API:app --port 3456 --host 0.0.0.0

-<i>Note: uvicorn accepts the —port argument but other server configurations must be made to .env file`</i></details></pre>
+<i>Note: uvicorn accepts the —port argument but other server configurations must be made to .env file`</i></pre></details>

 #### 3. (Optional) Automatic Server Restart on MacOS. 🍎